Sitecore/xmcloud-starter-js/README.md

 > **Note:** For kit-specific details (editing host name, preconditions), see that starter’s [README](examples/kit-nextjs-article-starter/README.md#overview).

-## How to Add an Editing Host to XM Cloud
+## How to Add an Editing Host to SitecoreAI

 If **split deployment** is **not** enabled, editing hosts are created automatically from `xmcloud.build.json` when `enabled` is `true`.
 You can skip this section.

 If split deployment **is** enabled:

-1. Go to [Sitecore Cloud Portal](https://portal.sitecorecloud.io) → XM Cloud Deploy.
+1. Go to [Sitecore Cloud Portal](https://portal.sitecorecloud.io) → SitecoreAI Deploy.
 2. Select your project → **Editing Hosts** → **Add editing host**.
 3. Use the **editing host name** from `xmcloud.build.json` for that starter (e.g. `kit-nextjs-article-starter`, `nextjsstarter`).
 4. Confirm: link to authoring, source provider, GitHub account, repository, branch.
 Enable **Auto deploy** if desired.